Welcome to the FAQs page, which has been designed to answer some of the most common questions I am asked.

 How can I get a ticket for a tour of Big Ben?

 Catherine receives a large number of requests but is only able to apply for two tickets for Big Ben tours each month so she operates a waiting list.
 However, at the moment we aren’t accepting any new applications.
-This is because Big Ben will be undergoing large scale repair works from December 2016 and there will be no tours for three years.
+This is because Big Ben closed to undergo large scale repair works in December 2016 and there are currently no tours taking place.
 The waiting list will re-open once tours start again.

 Please note that Big Ben tours are only suitable for people who can climb a large amount of stairs.
 Children must also be at least eleven years old before going on the tour.
 Babes in arms cannot be taken on the tour.

 How can I get a ticket for Prime Minister’s Questions?

 The Public Gallery for the House of Commons is very small.
 MPs receive three pairs of tickets for Prime Minister’s Questions in any one calendar year and can only apply for an additional two tickets each month.
 Catherine receives a large number of requests so she operates a ballot for her tickets.
 If you would like to add your name to the ballot for the duration of this Parliament please send Catherine an email, including your name and address in the constituency.

 If there is a particular date you want to attend, you can also queue up and try to get tickets on the day.
 You can find details here, but please note that you will only gain entrance if there is space after ticket holders.